FEND16/git-assigment-fend16/yoko_andrae/yoko_andrae_busfare.md

         move to next stage - charing with 100 bills

-        IF Bus fare is less than 200 & more than or equal to 100 Charge 100 as many times as possible Subtract amount for this stage from balance Add the number of Transactions for this stage
+        IF Bus fare is less than 200 & more than or equal to 100 THEN Charge 100 as many times as possible Subtract amount for this stage from balance Add the number of Transactions for this stage